 - utm_source is the next level, answering the question which provider within the channel brought the traffic (AdWords, Bing, E-Mail Newsletter)

 - utm_campaign is the next level down, describing your actual marketing campaign ('Snow Boots') and

 - utm_content can describe variations in the content and message of your campaigns (for example some ads might advertise'Warm Snow Boots' and others might advertise 'Durable Snow Boots').
 An URL with a fully baked set of campaign parameters would look like this:

 http://example.com/landingpage? utm_medium=ppc& utm_source=adwords& utm_campaign=snow%20boots& utm_content=durable%20%snow%boots

 By default, we use "first touch" attribution for the utm_ parameters.
 As long as your customer doesn't clear their cookies or come from a different device, Mixpanel will remember the original utm_source.
-If you'd like an example of how to track last touch attribution, refer to this Community Tip.
+If you'd like an example of how to track last touch attribution, refer to this Help Center Article.